eliasjll/StrassenR/DEVLOG.md

 *   **Goal 3:** Write and submit the project progress report.

 ### Weekly Summary
 *   **Progress:** I successfully generalized the C++ Strassen implementation to handle any matrix size, including non-square matrices.
 This involved creating a wrapper function that pads the matrices with zeros to the next power of two, runs the core recursive algorithm, and then trims the result back to the correct dimensions.
 I also completed and submitted my progress report.
 *   **Key Learning:** This week was about making the "textbook" algorithm practical.
 I learned how to implement the padding/trimming logic, which is essential for making Strassen's algorithm a useful, general-purpose tool.
 It was a good lesson in how theoretical algorithms need extra engineering to become robust.
 *   **Challenges/Blockers:** The main challenge was getting the indexing correct while copying the original matrices into the larger, padded versions and then extracting the final result.
 It was very easy to make off-by-one errors, and I had to write several tests to find and fix these bugs to ensure the output was numerically accurate.

+### Key GenAI Prompt(s)
+> **Goal 1:** "My C++ Strassen function only works for square matrices with power-of-two dimensions.
+How can I modify it to handle arbitrary and non-square matrices?
+I think I need a wrapper function that pads the matrices with zeros to the next power of two, calls the recursive function, and then trims the result."

+> **Goal 2:** "I need to write a test to ensure my generalized Strassen function is numerically accurate.
+Can you show me how to use the `testthat` package to compare the output of my function with R's native `%*%` operator for a non-square matrix?"

 ---